+To make a nomination please use our online awards nominations system.
+If you are an RSC member please make sure you have the membership number to hand before accessing the online system.

+During the application process you will be asked to provide:

+- A supporting statement (up to 4500 characters) including:

-To make a nomination please use our online awards nominations system at the bottom of the page.
-Please make sure you have your RSC membership number to hand before accessing the online system.
+*live:* To make a nomination please use our online awards nominations system.
+If you are an RSC member please make sure you have the membership number to hand before accessing the online system.

 During the application process you will be asked to provide:

 - A supporting statement (up to 4500 characters) including: